Measuring Performance on the Five Elements Standards

 - Management & Culture

 - Set a three-hour meeting.
-You may not use all of the time but your want to be able to complete the process in one session.
-Designate a timekeeper, a facilitator, and someone to keep track of the final scores and put them into the online Self-Assessment
+You may not use all of the time, but you'll want to be able to complete the process in one session.
+Designate a timekeeper, a facilitator, and someone to keep track of the final scores and put them into the online Self-Assessment.

 - In the assessment meeting, quickly write up your scores on a white board or flip chart.
 Discuss any significant differences among the scores and decide on the final score you will enter into the online Self-Assessment.
 The discussion you have is valuable as it will help you understand different perspectives within your organization and increase the accuracy of your scores.

-After your meeting, enter the agreed upon scores into the online Self-Assessment.
+- Enter the agreed upon responses into the online Self-Assessment.
 You will receive a report showing your scores for each standard, element, and overall.
-This results will also be displayed on bar chart that gives you a quick look at your organization's performance.
+The results will also be displayed on a bar chart that gives you a quick look at your organization's performance.
 Knowing where you stand points the way toward making your organization more effective and resilient.
 You will receive an e-mail that links to top-level recommendations and resources to help you take action to improve your scores.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.